• Skip to main content

 8. Prune Unwanted Branches and Leaves Regularly

-If you don’t feel like transplanting the plants, you can make use of the traditional pruning technique.
+If you don’t feel like transplanting the plants, you can use the traditional pruning technique.

 So, get a sharp scissor or garden shears and prune the unwanted leaves and branches from the plants.